Preapproval vs. prequalification: What’s the difference?

 If you’re ready to start touring homes and make an offer, preapproval is typically the better choice.
 It shows agents and sellers that you’ve done your homework, your finances have been reviewed, and you’re ready to buy a home.

-Prequalification is ideal for: | Preapproval is ideal for: |
+Prequalification is ideal for:

-Getting a more accurate estimate of what you can afford |
+- Getting a quick estimate of what you may be able to afford

 Preapproval and Verified Approval

-With Rocket Mortgage®, you can apply for a Verified Approval1 – an initial loan approval that has been reviewed by an underwriter.
+With Rocket Mortgage, you can apply for a Verified Approval1 - an initial loan approval that has been reviewed by an underwriter.
 This extra diligence reduces the risk of a home sale falling through due to a lack of financing.

 Verified Approval can offer buyers peace of mind and an edge over other buyers in a competitive market.
-Once you get approved, Rocket Mortgage will issue a Verified Approval letter.
+Once you get approved, Rocket Mortgage will issue a Verified Approval Letter.
 You can show this to your real estate agent and sellers as proof that you have enough financing to buy a home.

 What to do after you’ve been prequalified or preapproved